bsurmacz/Tardi-COI/README.md

 The repository contains a reference database of curated COI sequences of tardigrades.
 The curated database is a ready-to-use tool allowing to investigate the diversity of the enigmatic phylum Tardigrada in metabarcoding studies.

-Version 1 is the supplementary data for the publication \<LINK\> and is subsequently updated to include new barcodes and taxonomic changes.
+Version 1 is the supplementary data for the publication [Surmacz et al. 2025](https://www.google.com) and is subsequently updated to include new barcodes and taxonomic changes.

 The database includes the two files: